lcendoya/simfin-dlt-dbt/README.md

-# Technical Indicators dbt Project
+# SimFin Technical Indicators Pipeline

-This dbt project transforms raw financial price data into comprehensive technical analysis indicators, converting the Python calculations from `IndicatorData.py` into optimized SQL transformations.
+This project implements a complete data pipeline using **dlt (data load tool)** to extract financial data from SimFin API and **dbt (data build tool)** to transform it into comprehensive technical analysis indicators.
+The main execution is handled by the Python pipeline script that orchestrates the entire data flow.

 ## Project Structure